A wireless price war may be brewing now that all the major carriers have begun to offer unlimited voice plans.

 Nolle said voice-related profits have been dropping and unlimited voice was the inevitable move, but rather than driving a price war, as some fear, the announcements are an acknowledgement that one has been going on all along.

 Don't say goodbye to the days of minute pinching quite yet, though -- the current model still has legs.
-All of the major carriers' new plans are still a good deal more expensive than what regular users want to
+All of the major carriers' new plans are still a good deal more expensive than what regular users want to pay, leaving the unlimited option aimed at power users and a small but growing segment who have been ditching their landlines entirely.

 "This is just one price option," said Brenda Raney, spokesperson for Verizon Wireless, adding that Verizon still offers a robust portfolio of price options.
 "It's not for everyone," she said.
 Many people will stick with the capped minute plans for now.